-The Deanery Lent Services: begin the following week.
-Everyone is invited to these services, as we move across the Deanery, worshipping together during Lent.
-This year we are asking some of the great questions of our faith, and we are delighted that Bishop Christopher will be leading the final service, which is the Eucharist of Holy Week.
+The Deanery Lent Services begin on March 7th Everyone is invited to these services, as we move across the Deanery, worshipping together during Lent.
+Our theme this year is ‘Our life as God’s People: thinking of life as one holy offering, and we are delighted that Bishop David will be leading the final service, which is the Eucharist of Holy Week.
 Do join us if you can – as ever there are refreshments afterwards.

 Shipston Deanery Mission Statement

 Shipston Deanery is a deeply rural area in South Warwickshire, populated by about 15,500 humans along with countless sheep, cattle, pigs and horses.
 They occupy one market town (Shipston), and nearly thirty villages and hamlets, with population ranging from below 100 to just over 1000.
 Almost all of these have functioning places of worship, and are supported by communities who celebrate the love of God shown in Jesus Christ, and his involvement in every aspect of our day to day lives.
 Our churches are living, breathing spaces where we hope that people will have their eyes opened to the glory of God, where they will be surrounded by His peace, and discover what it is to be touched and transformed by God.

 More than that, though, we want them to be place where you will meet God’s people, throughout this Deanery, who are committed to doing three things:

 - Worshipping God, in our lives as well as in our churches

 - Making new disciples, as we share with those we meet the wonder of a life with the Living God,

 - Transforming communities – having an impact on the challenges and problems around us, and making a difference to the communities in which we live.
 The area may be beautiful, but that hides just as much loneliness, poverty, abuse and need as anywhere else.